SoftRoid-Inc/MAX2sphere/README.md

 # MAX2Sphere

-Takes raw GoPro .360 frames (with GoPro EAC projection) and converts them to a more widely recoginised equirectangular projection.
+Takes raw GoPro .360 frames (with GoPro EAC projection) and converts them to a more widely recognised equirectangular projection.

 ## Installation

+The MAX2sphere command line utility should build out of the box on Linux as long as the standard jpeg library is installed, the lib and includ files should be on the gcc build path.
+The same applies to MacOS except Xcode and command line tools need to be installed.

 ## Usage